 Angkor Wat Temple, Cambodia- 8 New Wonders of the World.

 Most of the architectural style of Neuschwanstein Castle is based on the Roman styles, and it was designed to evoke the romanticism of mediaeval castles.
-Neuschwanstein Castle despite its mediaeval appearance, it was associated with the latest technologies of the time, including central heating, running water, and toilets with automatic flushing systems.
+Neuschwanstein Castle despite its mediaeval appearance, was associated with the latest technologies of the time, including central heating, running water, and toilets with automatic flushing systems.

 10 Quick Facts about Neuschwanstein Castle, Germany